mossdet/mlops-dlp/w3_Orchestration/README.md

 [back to main ](../README.md)
 # Week 3: ML Pipeline Orchestration Examples

-This directory contains comprehensive examples of ML pipeline orchestration approaches, from simple to enterprise-grade solutions.
-Each example demonstrates different patterns and tools used in the MLOps industry for managing complex machine learning workflows.
+This directory contains examples of ML pipeline orchestration.
+Each example demonstrates different tools used in MLOps for managing machine learning workflows.

 ## 🔗 Reference Alignment Features